Procedure for Institutional Policy: E-18: Student Examinations

 When reentering the exam venue, the student must go to the next block, enter the password, and resume the exam.

 In the case of an emergent situation with a student (as with illness or a health issue), the student may be permitted to leave the exam venue before the block is completed.
-This permission will be granted by a proctor.
+This permission will be granted by the Exam Center personnel or designee.

 After completing the last block of the exam, each student will: